ipiton/AMP/pkg/core/README.md

 ## 📚 Overview

-This package contains the **pure OSS core** of Alert History Service - domain models, interfaces, and core services that are 100% open source with no dependencies on paid features.
+This package contains the **pure OSS core** of Alertmanager++ - domain models, interfaces, and core services that are 100% open source.

 ### Design Principles

-1. **Zero Paid Dependencies** - Core has NO knowledge of paid/enterprise features
+1. **Zero External Dependencies** - Core uses only stdlib, no third-party packages
 2. **Extension Points** - Clean interfaces for plugins/extensions
 3. **Alertmanager Compatible** - 100% API v2 compatibility
 4. **Production Ready** - Battle-tested in production environments